Concordia Publishing House: Notable German-language publications

-The LCMS was originally an exclusively German-language synod, so works published by CPH were in that language.
-Even after English language publications were introduced and ultimately became predominant, some German works were still being published until the 1970s.
+The LCMS was originally an exclusively German-language synod.
+Even after the English language ultimately became predominant therein, some German works were still being published until the 1970s.

 In September 1844, Walther began publishing Der Lutheraner, using the printing firm of Weber and Olhausen, who also published the German-language newspaper Anzeiger des Westens.
 The arrangement ended in 1850 due to differences in philosophical outlook between the LCMS and the firm.
 Moritz Niedner was the printer from 1850 to 1857 and Wiebusch from 1857 to 1869, at which point CPH was established.
 In 1853, the synod established Lehre und Wehre as a theological journal for the clergy, allowing Der Lutheraner to be aimed at the laity.
 Lehre und Wehre eventually was merged with other theological periodicals of the synod to form the Concordia Theological Monthly, predecessor to today's Concordia Journal.